HTTP-RPC/Kilo/README.md

 By default, body data is assumed to be JSON and is automatically [converted](#type-coercion) to the specified type.
 However, subclasses can override the `decodeBody()` method to perform custom conversions.

-If the provided content cannot be deserialized to the requested type, an HTTP 415 response will be returned.

 ### Return Values
 Return values are converted to their JSON equivalents as follows: